How to integrate Shopify using Microsoft Fabric

 Click OK to finish creating the data source.

-To access and read Shopify data in Microsoft Fabric, you will have to download and install Microsoft On-premises data gateway.
+To access and read Shopify data in Microsoft Fabric, you must download and install the Microsoft On-premises data gateway (Standard mode).
+It acts as a secure bridge between Microsoft Fabric cloud services and your local Shopify ODBC data source:

 There are two types of On-premises data gateways:

-Follow these steps how to configure On-premises data gateway in Standard mode:
+Follow these steps to download, install, and configure the gateway in Standard mode:

 -